-The Company invested a total of $\mathfrak{L}6.0$ million (value as at 31 March 2023: $\mathfrak{L}4.3$ million) across three investments that offered potential to generate attractive risk adjusted returns.
-Current market volatility and rises in interest rates have impacted the capital value of these investments.
+The Company invested a total of £6.0 million (value as at 31 March 2024: £4.2 million) across three investments that offered potential to generate attractive risk adjusted returns.
+The prevailing higher interest rate environment continues to have an impact on the capital value of these investments.
 The investment yield offers a potentially accretive return to holding cash while the Company deploys capital in opportunities in line with its investment strategy.
 These funds invest in ungeared long-dated leased real estate, debt and infrastructure.